landscape view of the busy streets in Hong Kong & a Tram near Park Hotel Group

 Egg tarts in Hong Kong

 A short walk uphill culminates in another bit of yesteryear.
 Lin Heung Ku, a typical Hong Kong Tea House, traces its roots back to 1889, where it was first founded in Guangzhou, China, opening its first two tea houses in Hong Kong in 1926.
 Here at its Central branch, the vibe is a cacophony of loud banter, clanging of plates.
-The aroma emanating from the steaming dim sum trolleys makes each dish alluring though the ever-present crowd may take some getting used to.
+The aroma emanating from the steaming dim sum trolleys makes each dish alluring though the ever-present crowd may take some getting use

 Shek O